Heaven

 far right : examples of 45RPM vinyl sleeves from around the world >

-In 1983 our publisher asked me and Bryan to write a song for the film "A Night In Heaven" starring Lesley Ann Warren and Christopher Atkins.
-The film flopped at the box office, and the soundtrack album, which included our song "Heaven", suffered a similar fate.
+In 1983 our publisher asked us to submit a song for an about-to-be-released film called "A Night In Heaven" starring Lesley Ann Warren and Christopher Atkins.

-Desperate for a drummer Bryan put in a call to Steve Smith, Journey's drummer.
-Steve rushed down to the studio and did a superb job substituting for Mickey.
+Desperate for a drummer Bryan put in a call to Journey's Steve Smith, who rushed to the studio and did a superb job finishing what Mickey had started.

-Bryan was touring the USA in the summer of 1985 when Heaven entered the "Billboard" chart.
-We kept in touch by telephone, our excitement growing as the song climbed the charts, rising through the 50's and 40's (in April), the 30's and 20's (in May), and finally entering the "top ten" in June 1985.
+In the Spring of 1985 Bryan embarked on a tour.
+We kept in touch by telephone -- (this was 10 years before email) -- our excitement growing as "Heaven" climbed the all-important Billboard chart, rising through the 50's and 40's (in April), the 30's and 20's (in May), and finally entering the "Top Ten" in June 1985.

-"If the song reaches number one", I told Bryan on the phone, "I'll fly to wherever you are so we can celebrate".
-Two weeks later I was on a flight to Cincinnati!
+"If the song reaches Number One", I said to Bryan over the phone, "I'll fly to wherever you are so we can celebrate".
+Two weeks later I was on a flight to Cleveland!

-Nearly 20 years later (2002) "Heaven" once again reached the top of the charts when it was released as a "dance" track by "DJ Sammy".
+Postscript: In 2002 "Heaven" reached the top of the charts again, this time as a "dance" track recorded by the Dutch artist "DJ Sammy".

 Lyrics: